How can I archive and publish my data?

 Choosing a different repository

-Besides the repositories offered by the VU, there are many others.
-Unless you are working with personal or otherwise confidential data and you need to archive them in Yoda, you are, in principle, free to choose a different repository from the ones hosted by the VU.
+Besides the repositories offered by VU Amsterdam, there are many others.
+Unless you are working with personal or otherwise confidential data and you need to archive them in Yoda, you are, in principle, free to choose a different repository from the ones hosted by VU Amsterdam.

 There can be various reasons to decide to use a different repository, including funder requirements, preferences of research partners, and a repository being a common choice in your field.
 For example, Dutch archaeologists mostly use DANS Data Stations to deposit and publish their data.
 Using a repository that is a common choice in your field will make your data more findable for your colleagues and increase the visibility of your work as a researcher.
 Some of the data repositories most commonly used in the Netherlands include: